WGL-2024/WGL_repo_2024/AP-protocol.md

 TODO  (If the packet is flood related, follow the rules in the flood section)

 ### Normal Messages
-1. check whether to drop or not the package based on the PDR,
+1. check whether to drop or not the packet based on the PDR,

 2. based on if the packets need to be dropped or not do:

-	* If is dropped, send back a Nack Packet with type `Dropped`.
+	* If is dropped, send back a Nack packet with type `Dropped`.
 Follow the rules for sending errors as before.

 	* If it is not dropped, send the packets using the channel relative to the next hops in `SourceRoutingHeader`.